-By Kimberly Quick and Jenna Tomasello, Board Vice President and President, LTLT
+By Kimberly Quick, Board Vice President, LTLT and Jenna Tomasello, Board President and Co-Founder, LTLT

 Most American students learn about the landmark 1954 Supreme Court case Brown v.
 Board of Education.
 We recall the facts of Brown presented like this: prior to Brown, schools were segregated by race; there were white schools and black schools; there were white water fountains and “colored” water fountains.
 We learned Brown overturned the Plessy v.
 Ferguson “separate but equal” doctrine, deeming “separate educational facilities inherently unequal” and segregation illegal.

 As a student, Jenna couldn’t imagine a world of separate schools or water fountains.
 The thought of the handful of black kids in her school using separate bathrooms, standing in separate lunch lines, and working at separate desks was absurd.
 How could this have ever been okay?
 Wow, she thought, I’m sure glad to be alive today and not during the 1950s.
 We have come so far.

 Kimberly’s reaction was vastly different.
 Her father had integrated his middle school as a 12-year-old black boy in Greensboro, North Carolina, after much prayer on the part of his family and a great deal of vitriol from his community.
 As she looked around her own middle school thirty years later, Kimberly saw a school building where children of different races and classes walked through the same schoolhouse doors but learned in different classes, ate lunch at different lunch tables, and seemed to be disciplined by different policies.
 When she thought about Brown, she wondered, Is this really what my father fought for?